 A PM who is detailed focused to the point of being picky, can delay, slow down and cause your simple change initiative to snow-ball into an overspending monster.
 But a PM that does not enforce some sort of structure may lead your project down and endless road of not delivering a result.
 Like Goldilocks’s porridge, there’s a spot that is not too hot and not too cold.

-Project management is something that every procurement manager should understand, but for key business change projects, you may need a specialist project manager.
+What is a project managment?
+Is something that every procurement manager should understand, but for key business change projects, you may need a specialist project manager.

 These individuals can work with a cross-functional steering group to oversee and drive progress…. but they need to be carefully selected and managed so that the structured process they bring does not overshadow the need for the result.